-Schema markup template: Boost the EEAT of your YMYL content with interconnected entities
+Boost the EEAT of your YMYL content with entity SEO using my schema markup templates

 Key takeaways: